aquaflamingo/rlp-records/blockchain/README.md

 npx hardhat deploy --network localhost --export lib/contracts/index.json
 ```

-### Local Development
+#### Local Development
-For local development you can create a file called `hardhatAccount.json` that is automatically loaded and used to deploy contracts.
+For local development you can create a file called `hardhatAccounts.json` that is automatically loaded and used to deploy contracts.
+You will need to configure the local instance with an account according the configuration [spec](https://hardhat.org/hardhat-runner/docs/config#hd-wallet-config).

+Ensure that this is the same configuration and mnemonic you used for MetaMask

 ```
 {
- TODO
+  "mnemonic": "TODO",
+  "path": "m/44'/60'/0'/0",
+  "initialIndex": 0,
+  "count": 20,
+  "passphrase": "",
+  "accountsBalance": "1000000000000000000000"
 }
 ```

+> !!
+Gotcha: make sure that your JSON file is valid JSON otherwise, hardhat will use the default and not tell you there is an error.

 #### Tasks
 See `hardhat.config.js`